 Value Delivered

-Our team helped the client to achieve their business goals, namely:
+Thanks to applying AI and ML in finance, our team helped the client to achieve their business goals, namely:

 - Automated data Collection from 500+ websites and eliminated manual web-scraping;